"Finished, finished, finished now it is. Yes, yes, very finished, see, lots of rats for power, lots of new mechs to make it go."

 So ends the tale of the battle of Bernwood, an early feather in the cap of the great Oskar Brandt and his Hochlanders.
 On later investigation by the colleges of magic and engineers, the "Tooth of Morrslieb", a vast lump of warpstone that had once lay under the Tower could never be located.
 In fact, the fissures opened by the brass-clad creature extended so far into the ground they were beyond the reach of men to investigate fully.
 It seems that with the loss of the Tooth, much of the magical draw of the place also departed and last it was heard, the region had fallen out of use.

 No jokes, my warlock engineer did actually survive 2 rounds where the swordsmen directed all their attacks against him.
-Although his regiment broke and was run-down at the end of the second round, both Charlie and I think that Rat Norris (as we took to calling him), would have thrown every rat he could find in the way of the Empire in a perfectly correct Skaven escape plan and will be returning again soon :D
+Although his regiment broke and was run-down at the end of the second round, both Charlie and I think that Rat-k No-risk (as we took to calling him, the k's are silent ;) ), would have thrown every rat he could find in the way of the Empire in a perfectly correct Skaven escape plan and will be returning again soon :D